 Dr. Townsend engaged in a continuous process of improvement with all stakeholders, including families, scholars, staff, Phalen Leadership Academies, and the Education One team.
 She consistently communicated successfully to build a strong culture, founded on high expectations and follow through.
 This was an area of strength for Dr. Townsend, navigating a virtual setting with new families and scholars who had more experience in a brick and mortar setting.
-Her team was quick to receive feedback and implement ideas and recommendations from Dr. Townsend and Phalen Leadership Academies, which was evidenced in the increase in overall points received during monthly site visits made by Education One.
+Her team was quick to receive feedback and implement ideas and recommendations from Dr. Townsend and Phalen Leadership Academies, which is evidenced by the school's overall increase in achievement and growth from the previous school year.